 There is a limit to the number of times you can change the disk key.
-If you do not enter the correct disk key five times, this function will be locked, and you will need to power cycle your system to change the disk key again.
+If you do not correct disk key is not entered multiple times consecutively (the exact number of incorrect attempts leading to a lock is determined by the disk and may vary), and you will need to power cycle to change the disk key, i.e., perform a one-time power failure on the disk, such as hot-swapping the disk or powering down the host system and Enclosure.

-5. After the system restarts, the secure attribute of the disk should change from Yes (Locked) to Yes.
+6. After the system restarts, the secure attribute of the disk should change from Yes (Locked) to Yes.

-5.3.3.2.
+5.3.4.2.
 Disable Disk Security